Geo4D: Leveraging Video Generators for Geometric 4D Scene Reconstruction: Experiments

 \subsection{Camera Pose Estimation}

 \paragraph{Setup.}

-We evaluate the performance of our \shortname on both synthetic Sintel~\cite{Butler2012ANO} dataset and realistic TUM-dynamics~\cite{Sturm2012ABF} dataset.
+We evaluate the performance of \shortname on both the synthetic Sintel~\cite{Butler2012ANO} dataset and the realistic TUM-dynamics~\cite{Sturm2012ABF} dataset.
 We follow the same evaluation protocol as in MonST3R~\cite{zhang24monst3r}.
 Specifically, on Sintel, we select 14 dynamic sequences, and for TUM-dynamics, we sample the first 90 frames of each sequence with a temporal stride of 3.
-After aligning the predicted camera trajectory with the ground truth one with Umeyama algorithm, we calculate 3 commonly used metrics: Absolute Translation Error (ATE), Relative Translation Error (RPE-T), and Relative Rotation Error (RPE-R).
+After aligning the predicted camera trajectory with the ground truth using the Umeyama algorithm, we calculate three commonly used metrics: Absolute Translation Error (ATE), Relative Translation Error (RPE-T), and Relative Rotation Error (RPE-R).
 We compare our method with other state-of-the-art discriminative methods, which jointly predict camera pose and depth, including Robust-CVD~\cite{Kopf2020RobustCV}, CausalSAM~\cite{Zhang2022StructureAM}, and MonST3R~\cite{zhang24monst3r}.

 \paragraph{Results.}